 If bleeding occurs at home, take the following steps:

-After applying pressure, call your MSKCC doctor.
+After applying pressure, call your Memorial Sloan Kettering (MSK) doctor.
 If you are unable to reach your doctor and you cannot control the bleeding, go to your local emergency room.

 Call your doctor immediately if you have:

 - Black bowel movements, blood in your stool, or bleeding from your rectum